Zulhakar/OnlyBlendsMixer/README.md

 - [ ] If 'Speaker pitch' is changed 'Strip length' also changes
 - [ ] If 'Scene FPS' changes 'Strip length' should also change
 - [ ] Join / Merge vector field
-- [ ] Copied 'Sample to Sound' not working
 - [ ] Also deletes Mesh if 'Sample To Mesh' Node is deleted
 - [ ] ...